carlo98/mission-planning-optimization/README.md

 The file "agent_par.json" contains the parameters associated to the agent, such as:
 - An integer, called "robot_radius", which represents the radius of the agent
 - A float, called "vel", that represents the constant velocity of the agent
+- A dictionary, called "costs_changes", where each key is a number of changes of direction and has as value the cost associated to it;
+one "default" key should also be provided.

 ## Details <a name="details"></a>
 More information can be found in the pdf report available in the repository.